The pedagogical focus(es) of Cycle 2 and its/their rationale(s):

 A case study approach was introduced when exploring malignant fungating wounds.
 Due to the complexities of this nursing care, the case study was adopted to encourage students to consider a more holistic assessment.
 Questions were asked to challenge thoughts on psychological and social influences for example.
 Student nurses were encouraged to consider their nursing assessment, treatment and management, and related this to the care of a patient from the case study.
 The evidence based to support nursing care decisions were then explored.
 The observer acknowledged that this approach humanised theoretical content.

-Cycle 1 summary of our joint learning:
+Summary of our joint learning:

 - Focus on the learning environment was evident following a review of cycle one.
 The students identified the temperature of the room being a barrier in their learning experiences.
 Students found the setting itself caused them to disengage from the taught content at times.
 Considerations were given to managing the learning environment, the use of comfort / temperature checks, and potential future actions for both students and lecturers.
 Limitations on managing the temperature of the lecture hall were recognised however.